 \subsection{Procedure lists}

-This subsection gives the procedure list of the kernel-differentiation algorithm for $\delta h_T$ of a finite-time system, whose formula was derived in \cref{l:dhTn}.
-Then we give the procedure list for infinite-time system, whose formula was derived in \cref{l:dh}.
+First, we give the procedure list for the kernel-differentiation algorithm for $\delta h_T$ of a finite-time system, whose formula was derived in \Cref{l:dhTn}.
+Then we give the procedure list for the infinite-time system, whose formula was derived in \Cref{t:dh}.
 The foliated cases have the same algorithm, and we only need to change to the suitable definition of $dp/p$.

-First, we give algorithm for finite-time system.
+First, we give the algorithm for the finite-time systems.
 Here $L$ is the number of sample paths whose initial conditions are generated independently from $h_0$ (or $\mu_0$, if the measure is singular and does not have a density).
-This algorithm requires that we already have a random number generator for $h_0$ and $p$: this is typically easier for $p$ since we tend to use simple $p$ such as Gaussian; but we might ask for specific $h_0$, which requires more advanced sampling tools.
+This algorithm requires that we already have a random number generator for $h_0$ and $p$: this is typically easier for $p$ since we tend to use simple $p$ such as Gaussian; but $h_0$ might require more advanced sampling tools.

 \hrule \hrule Then we give the procedure list for the infinite-time case.
-Here $M_{pre}$ is the number of preparation steps, during which the background measure is evolved, so that $x_0$ is distributed according to the physical measure $h$.
-Here $W$ is the decorrelation step number, typically $W \ll L$, where $L$ is the orbit length.
+Here, $M_{pre}$ is the number of preparation steps during which $x_0$ lands on the physical measure.
+Here, $W$ is the decorrelation step number, typically $W \ll L$, where $L$ is the orbit length.
 Since here $h$ is given by the dynamic, we only need to sample the easier density $p$.

 \hrule \hrule From a utility point of view, the kernel-differentiation is an `adjoint' algorithm.
-Since we do not compute the Jacobian matrix at all, so the most expensive operation per step is only computing $f(x_m)$ and $\delta f(x_m)$, so the cost for computing the linear response of the first parameter (i.e. a $\delta f$) is cheaper than adjoint methods.
-On the other hand, the marginal cost for a new parameter in this algorithm is low, and it equals that of adjoint methods.
+Since we do not compute the Jacobian matrix at all, so the most expensive operation per step is only to compute $f(x_m)$ and $\delta f(x_m)$, so the cost of computing the linear response of the first parameter (or $\delta f$) is less than the adjoint methods.
+On the other hand, the marginal cost for a new parameter in this algorithm is low and is equal to that of adjoint methods.